-A. "Longstanding" laws are deemed constitutional under Heller because they are consistent with our "historical tradition."
+I. "Longstanding" laws are deemed constitutional under Heller because they are consistent with our "historical tradition."

-One way to determine whether a law burdens the Second Amendment right is to assess the law based on a "historical understanding of the scope of the right," Heller, 554 U.S. at 625, and consider whether the law is one of the "prohibitions" that have been historically unprotected," Jackson, 746 F.3d at 960.
-Heller identified several "examples" of such regulations, including "prohibitions on the possession of firearms by felons and the mentally ill" and "laws imposing conditions and qualifications on the commercial sale of arms," which are "presum[ed]" not to violate the right because of their historical acceptance as consistent with its protections.
+One way to determine whether a law burdens the Second Amendment right is to assess the law based on a "historical understanding of the scope of the right," id. at 625, and consider whether there is a "longstanding tradition" of "state laws imposing similar restrictions," United States v.
+Rene E., 583 F.3d 8, 12 (1st Cir.
+2009).
+Heller identified several "examples" of such regulations, including "prohibitions on the possession of firearms by felons and the mentally ill," which are "presum[ed]" not to violate the right because of their historical acceptance as consistent with its protections.
 554 U.S. at 626-27 & n.26.
 Such "longstanding" laws, the Supreme Court explained, are treated as tradition-based "exceptions" by virtue of their "historical justifications."
 Id. at 635; see Fyock v.
 Sunnyvale, 779 F.3d 991, 997 (9th Cir.
-2015) ("longstanding prohibitions" are "traditionally understood to be outside the scope of the Second Amendment"); United States v.
+2015) ("longstanding prohibitions" are "traditionally understood to be outside the [right's] scope"); United States v.
 Marzzarella, 614 F.3d 85, 91 (3d Cir.
-2010) ("longstanding limitations are exceptions to the right to bear arms" under Heller).
+2010) (same).

-What does it mean to be "longstanding" under Heller?
-It does not require that a law "mirror limits that were on the books in 1791."
+To qualify as "longstanding" under Heller, a law need not "mirror limits that were on the books in 1791" (or in this case involving a state law, 1868).
 United States v.
 Skoien, 614 F.3d 638, 641 (7th Cir.
 2010) (en banc).
+Nor must it have been enacted in every jurisdiction.
 To the contrary, laws may qualify as longstanding even if they "cannot boast a precise founding-era analogue," NRA v.
 BATF, 700 F.3d 185, 196 (5th Cir.
-2012)-as was the case with the "early twentieth century regulations" deemed longstanding in Heller, see Fyock, 779 F.3d at 997.
-But, as we now show, the law at issue in this case is no 20th-century creation; it embodies a tradition of regulation stretching back seven centuries-and is in fact more permissive of public carry than many of those historical regulations.
+2012), as was the case with the "early twentieth century regulations" deemed longstanding in Heller, see Fyock, 779 F.3d at 997.
+Indeed, Heller indicated that the "modern federal felony firearm disqualification law," for example, is sufficiently longstanding even though it is "firmly rooted in the twentieth century and likely bears little resemblance to laws in effect at the time the Second Amendment was ratified."
+United States v.
+Booker, 644 F.3d 12, 23-24 (1st Cir.
+2011).

+The type of law at issue in this case, however, is no 20th-century creation.
+As we now explain, it embodies a tradition of regulation going back centuries.

-B. California's law has a centuries-long pedigree in Anglo-American history and is therefore "longstanding" and constitutional under Heller.
+II.
+Maryland's law has a centuries-long pedigree in Anglo-American history, so it is "longstanding" and constitutional under Heller.

-1. English History
+A. English history

-Beginning in 1328, England broadly restricts public carry in populated areas.
-The Anglo-American tradition of broadly restricting public carry stretches back to at least 1328, when England enacted the Statute of Northampton, providing that "no Man great nor small" shall "go nor ride armed by night nor by day, in Fairs, Markets, nor in the presence of the Justices or other Ministers, nor in no part elsewhere."
+Beginning in 1328, England broadly restricts public carry.
+Because the Second Amendment protects a "right inherited from our English ancestors," Peruta v.
+Cnty. of San Diego, 824 F.3d 919, 927 (9th Cir.
+2016) (en banc), we start with the English history.
+This history stretches back to at least 1328, when England enacted the Statute of Northampton, providing that "no Man great nor small" shall "go nor ride armed by night nor by day, in Fairs, Markets, nor in the presence of the Justices or other Ministers, nor in no part elsewhere."
 2 Edw.
 3, 258, ch.
-3 (1328) (emphasis added).
-Shortly thereafter, King Edward III directed sheriffs and bailiffs to arrest "all those whom [they] shall find going armed."
+3 (1328).
+After this statute was enacted, King Edward III and his successors directed sheriffs and bailiffs to arrest "all those whom [they] shall find going armed."
 Charles, The Faces of the Second Amendment Outside the Home, 60 Clev.
-St. L. Rev. 1, 13-14 (2012).
-His successors did so as well.
-Id. at 16-25.
+St. L. Rev. 1, 13-25 (2012).